Code-Institute-Submissions/crockpot/readme.md

 I used the following snippets of code for components on my site (they are also credited in comments with the code too):
 - The toggle switch for favouriting and un-favouriting recipes is from https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_switch
 - The sliders for choosing the serving portion and cooking time is from https://www.w3schools.com/howto/howto_js_rangeslider.asp
+- The ingredients checkboxes on the search and menu pages are from https://codepen.io/quinlo/pen/ReMRXz
 - The basis for the adding/deleting extra instructions and ingredients on the add-recipe and edit-recipe.html pages is from https://github.com/Manojlovic1998/Milestone_Project_3/blob/master/static/js/addRecipe.js

 This project was initially based off of the _Code Institute_ task manager mini project on the Backend Development module, but the end result has been heavily modified.

 __Acknowledgements:__
-I'd like to thank my tutor Can Sucullu, the _Code Institute_ community and my friends and family for their guidance and input on this project.
+I'd like to thank my tutor Can Sucullu, the _Code Institute_ community (specifically members Eamonn and Ed B Lead who helped me rewrite my search function) and my friends and family for their guidance and input on this project.